 Phase 1 of the Transmission Planning Process

 Phase 1 is approximately a 4-month activity that the CAISO initiates in December of each year and generally completes by the end of March of the following year.
 Two stakeholder meetings will be held during this phase of the process; one to present the draft study plan; and the second is an interregional coordination stakeholder meeting.
-Both stakeholder meetings are expected to occur in February, but in no event no later than March 31.
+Both stakeholder meetings are expected to occur in February, but in no event will the interregional coordination stakeholder meeting be held later than March 31.
 An overview of Phase 1 is illustrated in Figure 3-1.

 During Phase 1, the CAISO develops the unified planning assumptions and documents them in a study plan.
 The purpose of the study plan is to articulate the scope and details of technical studies to be conducted as part of the TPP.
 The CAISO will use information from the study plan to create base cases for reliability assessments (NERC compliance) and other technical studies conducted by the CAISO and PTOs.
 Although the CAISO typically finalizes the study plan by the end of March, information regarding the Generation Interconnection Procedures (GIP) network upgrades eligible for consideration in the TPP generally are not available until after the study plan is posted.